 Planning to create a fall container garden?
 How about using a combination of live plants, cut branches, colorful berries, and interesting evergreen foliage to establish a seasonal focal point to enjoy as the leaves drop and the trees become bare.
-Create your garden early enough for your plants to acclimate to their new pots beforeaardwegholidaydecoratingmainlinephiladelphia3 freezing temperatures arrive, and be ready to bring them inside to protect from the weather if necessary.
+Create your garden early enough for your plants to acclimate to their new pots before freezing temperatures arrive, and be ready to bring them inside to protect from the weather if necessary.
 If certain plants start to turn brown or the container becomes overgrown, selectively remove weak plants to add hardier ones.
 Here are some of the best fall container gardening ideas to help you get started:

 Container Garden Materials